 Few athletes are abandoning running shoes altogether.
 After all, footwear does have its advantages — both in terms of comfort and convenience.
-(For the latest in barefoot-friendly footwear, see “The Nearly Naked Foot,” below.)
 But many are adding barefoot workouts — usually grass-field sprints or short jogs — to their weekly regimen.
 They argue that running without a barrier between foot and ground strengthens the small muscles of the feet and ankles, letting them run more naturally, efficiently, powerfully and safely.

 If you’re interested in giving barefoot training a try, begin with short, easy workouts on soft surfaces so that your body can acclimate (more on that in a moment).
 Once it does, supplementing your routine with barefoot workouts can yield a big step forward in athletic performance.

 Recent studies by Max Kurz, PhD, a health and human performance professor at the University of Houston, found that running barefoot changes the way the feet contact the ground.
 Without shoes, the feet land in a less consistent pattern, which requires more coordination — thus training the feet to better read and respond to the running surface.

 “Bare feet get immediate sensory information from the ground,” says Kurz.
 “You instinctively reduce the impact of your feet colliding with the ground.”
 When sensory information is received through shoes, though, Kurz notes, “it’s distorted.”
 This distortion can negatively affect response and may even lead to injuries, he says.